mgamankwah/ChloroFish/README.md

 # ChloroFish
-Erdos Deep Learning Bootcamp Team Project: Modeling predictive linkage between chlorophyll and fishery measures

-This project focuses on modeling catch data using environmental and chlorophyll measurements from the Southeast Area Monitoring and Assessment Program (SEAMAP).
+This repository was created as part of the Erdos Institute Deep Learning Bootcamp Team Project and New Atlantis Labs Ocean Data Fellowship.
+The research question was to model the predictive linkage between chlorophyll and fishery measures.
+To address this question, we studied catch data and environmental/chlorophyll measurements from the Southeast Area Monitoring and Assessment Program (SEAMAP).
 The data, preprocessing and models are organized in the `data`, `src` and `models` directories, respectively.

 ## Key Data Source